seattle-javascript-401d7/async_and_fs/greg_magdsick/README.md

 This code grabs data asynchrounously from three text files and then outputs the first 8 bits in hex of each file, in order.

-To execute this code, from the base directory, run "node lib/async.js"
+To execute this code, from the base directory, type "npm start" or "node index.js" into the command-line.